Shifting and splitting of resonance lines due to dynamical friction in plasmas

-\textit{ transport theory with dynamical friction and scattering}.\textemdash{} Krook or scattering collisions are known to lead to an anti-symmetric modification of the particle distribution around a resonance \citep{duarte2019collisional}.
-As will be seen in the following, drag introduces a distinct, asymmetric response.
+A deep connection exists between kinetic processes in plasmas and those present in self-gravitating systems, as both are well-described by mean field theories governed by long-range, inverse square laws.
+In fact, the respective distributions obey the same evolution equation in phase space, giving rise to analogous phenomena such as Landau damping and resonant relaxation in both plasmas \citep{Landau1946,ONiel1965,Mazitov1965} and self-gravitating systems \citep{Lynden-Bell1962,Sweet1962,Mikhailovskii1972,Ryutov1999}.
+Consequently, understanding the structure of collisional wave-particle resonances is equally relevant to kinetic plasma instabilities and galactic dynamics, for instance, in determining the torque applied to the rotating galactic bar by orbiting heavy bodies \citep{Hamilton2022}.

-To show the emergence of those effects in a simplified setting, we investigate the 1D nonlinear dynamics of an electrostatic wave resonating with a hot minority species, \textit{i.e.} the canonical bump-on-tail problem, in the presence of both scattering and drag.
+\textit{Self-consistent transport theory with dynamical friction and scattering}.\textemdash{} Krook or scattering collisions are known to lead to an anti-symmetric modification of the particle distribution around a resonance \citep{duarte2019collisional}.
+As will be demonstrated, drag introduces a distinct, asymmetric response.
+Hence, we investigate the 1D nonlinear dynamics of an electrostatic wave resonating with a hot minority species, \textit{i.e.} the canonical bump-on-tail problem, in the presence of both scattering and drag.
 The generalization to more complicated geometries and to waves of any polarization can be achieved with the methods of Refs. \citep{BerkPPR1997,duarte2019collisional}.
-The wave field is represented as $E(x,t)=\textup{Re}\left(\hat{E}\left(t\right)e^{i\left(kx-\omega t\right)}\right)$, with complex amplitude $\hat{E}(t),$ frequency $\omega$, and wave number $k$.
+The wave field is represented as $E(x,t)=\textup{Re}\left(\hat{E}\left(t\right)e^{i\left(kx-\omega t\right)}\right)$, with complex amplitude $\hat{E}(t)$.
 The hot minority species is described via a distribution function $f(x,v,t)$ with an initial discrete resonance at $kv_{\text{{res}}}=\omega$.
-For resonances narrow with respect to the velocity scale of the distribution, it is sufficient to evaluate the Fokker-Planck coefficients at the resonance center and the kinetic equation becomes
+For resonances narrow with respect to the velocity scale of the distribution, it is sufficient to evaluate the Fokker-Planck coefficients at the resonance center and the kinetic equation becomes \citep{BerkPPR1997,Lilley2009PRL}